hoffman211/compass-gcss/README.md

 ## Installation

-You can also install the gem from your local clone:
+You can install the gem from your local clone:

 ```
 $ git clone https://github.com/hoffman211/compass-gcss.git